elrebo-de/generic_lcd/README.md

 It is using the new I2C driver (set CONFIG_I2C_ENABLE_SLAVE_DRIVER_VERSION_2=y in sdkconfig)

-Currently only I2C drivers from u8g2 can be used!
+Currently only those drivers from u8g2 using the I2C bus can be used!
+Drivers using the SPI bus are not yet implemented.

 ## Connecting the component